azat-co/node-react/slides/node/express.md

 ---

-## Express
+### Express

-Express is the most popular web application framework for Node

-It is easy to work with as it ties into Node's functional paradigm
+Express is the most popular web application framework for Node.
+It is easy to work with as it ties into Node's functional paradigm.

 * Deliver static content (or consider using nginx)
 * Modularize business logic